 Club Baseball Coaching Experience:

--MADE Baseball, Founder and Manager, 2013-14'(13u and 14u teams)
+-MADE Baseball, Founder and Manager, 2013-14'(13u and 14u highschool development teams)

-I have been working with young baseball players and teams for over 10 years.
 I love the opportunity to share what I have learned from the game, I am passionate about what I do, and I genuinely enjoy helping young players get better and maximize their potential.

 See our website at www.madebaseball.com to learn about all of our baseball instruction offerings, instructors, pricing, and locations.
 Here you can also learn about the MADE Baseball philosophy as well as find valuable baseball resources to help you improve on your own.

 We have expert MADE Certified Baseball Instructors that work with players of all ages, all over the greater Los Angeles area.

 Every instructor on the MADE Baseball Staff has a deep love of baseball and has dedicated the majority of their life to pursuing greatness in the game.
 We are all baseball men, and will be for life.